 Use bulleted or numbered lists and leave plenty of white space.

 You can improve your email open rates by writing email subject lines that entice readers.
 Try using curiosity (What 3 habits do 97% of all millionaires practice?), scarcity (20% off until midnight today!), or personalization (Dan, your trial offer is waiting).
 You could also use humor or appeal to their pain points.

-Whether it’s to sign up for a class, call for an appointment, or make a purchase, add a call to action (CTA).
+Whether it’s to sign up for a class, call for an appointment, or make a purchase, add a call-to-action (CTA) at the end of B2B marketing emails.
 Make it easy and appealing for your readers to take the next step.
 While you can have more than one CTA in an email, they should all be the same.
 Don’t muddy the message by offering different options.
 Remember, we have one goal per message.